Dr. Mark L. Winston, FRSC

 Action Canada: National fellowship program for emerging leaders.
 Designed and facilitated leadership skills development sessions, advised program, mentored Fellows

 Natural Resources Canada Biofuels Sustainability Workshop: Advised NRC Canada concerning consultation process around sustainability of biofuels (Toronto)

 British Columbia Institute of Technology: Facilitated two-day Summit on Research

 American Association for the Advancement of Science (AAAS): Chaired session, Speaking Scientific Truth to Power: The Roles of National Science Academies, San Diego

-Hollyhock Educational Retreat Centre: Facilitated workshop Communicating with Impact, Cortes Island B.C. and Vancouver
+Hollyhock Educational Retreat Centre: Facilitated numerous workshops on Communicating with Impact and Developing Dialogue Skills, Cortes Island B.C. and Vancouver

-Memorial University (Newfoundland), Havergal College (Toronto), Arizona State University (Tempe), Humber College (Toronto), Langara College (Vancouver), Durham College (Ontario), UBC Faculty of Medicine: Dialogue in Bee Time; Seminars, workshops and public lectures on dialogue and education
+Seminars, workshops and public lectures on dialogue and education: Memorial University (Newfoundland), Havergal College (Toronto), Arizona State University (Tempe) Humber College (Toronto), Langara College (Vancouver), Durham College (Ontario), Royal Roads University (Victoria)

 Banff Centre for the Arts: Faculty member, Science Communication, (2006-2010)